Grades 1-5

 Local history & geography, Norse sagas, composition, book reports, mapmaking, times tables, long division, Ancient stories and cultures (First Nations of North America, Persia, Mesopotamia, Egypt and Nubia, the Maya & Greece), parts of speech, syntax, descriptive writing, decimals, fractions, form drawing, freehand geometric drawing, Spanish, singing, diatonic flutes, zoology and habitats, botany, national geography, sashiko and quilting, painting, eurythmy and strings.

 Each Grade participates in community service for a particular community organization.
-Community outreach work by 4th Grade is with Ballydidean Farm.
+Community outreach work by 4th Grade is with TBA.

 Regional Waldorf Event - Coast Salish Cultural Sharing (hosted by WIWS, on Whidbey Institute land for 3 days/2 nights), Greek Games/Pentathlon